 Find the Pine cone felt decoration on Etsy

 We hope you enjoyed our round-up of favourite pine cone crafts and decorations for this festive season.
 If you are looking for more crafty Christmas fun try out these amazing projects.
 Try these eco-friendly Christmas decorations, to add a personal touch to your display.
 Find out how to make a Christmas wreath with our simple tutorial!
-If you want to get the kids involved we have plenty of projects for smaller hands too, try the Christmas crafts for kids.
 Want a smaller project for yourself, try this mini Christmas crochet tree – so cute!